What happens to the glass you bring to the transfer station?

 Battery Recycling Update: Save Our Landfill!

 Have you been throwing the used batteries from your remote controls, flashlights or toys into the trash?
 Stop!
 Until recently that was acceptable in Vermont.
 However, since Jan.
-1, 2016, the State has added single-use batteries (alkaline or primary like AA, AAA, 9v, etc.) to the list of accepted recyclables.
+1, 2016, the State has added single-use batteries (AA, AAA, C, D, 9v, hearing aid, coin cell, tool, and button) to the list of accepted recyclables.
 What does this change mean for you as a resident?
 You can now recycle most household batteries at your closest transfer station.
 This includes rechargeable batteries which have been accepted since the mid-1990s.

 Expanding battery recycling to include single-use batteries is a direct result of a product stewardship law the Vermont legislature passed in May 2014.
 The law (H. 695) makes Vermont the first US state to require single-use battery manufacturers that sell batteries in the state to pay for their collection and recycling.
 Manufacturers have voluntarily recycled rechargeable batteries since 1994.
 Under the program, battery recycling is free of charge for residents.